 Xe Iaso's blog is an independent blog covering systems & infrastructure and programming.
-It publishes multiple times per week, with 17 posts in its archive and 4 readers following along on Blogs Are Back.
+It publishes on a weekly or bi-weekly basis, with 29 posts in its archive and 7 readers following along on Blogs Are Back.

 Independent Blog